-Gesture Name Action Drawing Method Scratch-out Delete Draw at least 3 strokes, as horizontal as possible. Ş Curlicue Cut Draw the curlicue at an angle, from bottom left to top right.
-8, Double- Curlicue Сору Draw the double-curlicue at an angle, from bottom left to top right. $\wedge$ Caret Paste Draw both sides with equal length, with a sharp angle.
-You can draw in either direction. $\bigcap$ Left-semicircle Undo Draw the semicircle from right to left.
+Gesture Name Action Drawing Method = Scratch-out Delete Draw at least 3 strokes, as horizontal as possible.
+9 ⁄ Curlicue Cut Draw the curlicue at an angle, from bottom left to top right.
+8, Curlicue Draw the double-curlicue at an angle, from bottom left to top right. \wedge Caret Paste Draw both sides with equal length, with a sharp angle.
+You can draw in either direction. \bigcap Left-semicircle Undo Draw the semicircle from right to left.
 The two ends should be on the same horizontal line.
 1 Right- semicircle Redo Draw the semicircle from left to right.
 The two ends should be on the same horizontal line.
-1 → Right Insert Branch Draw a single line from left to right.
-Down-right Insert Sub- Branch Start with the down stroke, without lifting the pen.
-Draw the two sides with equal length and at a right angle. ↓ Square Insert New Root Draw the square from the upper left corner, without lifting the pen.
-You can draw in either direction.
+1 → Right Insert Branch Draw a single line from left to right. ↓ Down-right Insert Sub- Branch Start with the down stroke, without lifting the pen.
+Draw the two sides with equal length and at a right angle.